Eroje/moneyMaker-App/README.md

 # moneyMaker-App
-This is a money maker App Usinf C# in a .Net Framework
+This is a money maker App Using C# in a .Net Framework